L^p Boundedness of the Scattering Wave Operators of Schroedinger Dynamics with Time-dependent Potentials and applications: Moving and self-similar potentials

 A fundamental class of time dependent potentials is moving potentials, of the form $\sum_i V_i(x-c_i(t))$.
 They appear naturally in charge transfer models, soliton dynamics, models of Atom$+$Radiation and more.
 The mathematical analysis of such potentials has been carried out for certain classes, mostly when

 with $f(t)$ decaying fast, see \cite{RSS2005} and \cite{P2004}.
 More general movement was considered in \cite{BS2011},\cite{BS2012} and \cite{BS2019}, but it was limited to ONE potential term.
 Moreover it was assumed that the velocity goes to zero, or random in other cases.
 The more difficult cases when the movement is not linear is treated in this section.
 But the case $c(t)=t$ does not satisfy our condition, if there is another potential added.
 For more information about charge transfer models, see \cite{Chen2016}, \cite{Cai2003} and \cite{CL1999}.
-We prove Theorem \ref{dilationg}(the self-similar example) first. \begin{theorem}If $V(x,t)$ is defined in equation \eqref{type21} and satisfies condition \eqref{710.3}, then
+After the posting of this work, further works appeared in this direction.
+In particular, the Local Decay and Strichartz Estimates for Charge transfer Hamiltonians were established in the work \cite{Chen-J}.
+In \cite{S-Wu} a proof of the existence and completeness of the wave operators for Charge Transfer Hamiltonians with general time dependent potentials (and moving with constant velocities) was proved by a new approach to the scattering problem.
+But this approach did not use or yield Local Decay estimates.